 - A. State land within the planning area will be managed to allow for multiple use unless legislatively designated, or a parcel of state land is less than 640 acres and managed under a management agreement by another state agency, or affected by 11 AAC 96.014 (Special Use Land). - B. State land will also be managed to protect access and public resources.
 Types of resources to be protected include, but are not limited to habitat, recreation, water quality, anchorages, watersheds, scenery and trails. - C. State land will remain open to mineral entry unless specifically closed.
-This plan does not recommend any areas to be closed to mineral entry nor to be managed under a leasehold location order.
-Consequently, all land within the planning area is open to entry, except for those scattered areas closed in previous mineral closing orders by DNR.
+This plan does not recommend any areas to be closed to mineral entry, although it does recommend a leasehold location order, which would affect newly designated settlement areas as well as existing settlement areas that are not now closed (2014) to mineral entry.
+No new mineral closing orders are recommended.
+Except for those areas now closed to mineral entry or affected by the leasehold location order, all other state land within the planning area is open to entry.